Legal work for expanding a solo director company in Australia

 Hope this helps.

-I wish you success in all your ventures!
+I wish you every success in all your ventures!